 Today, one of the most important tasks is to increase the reproductive capacity of human embryos for the IVF procedure.
 Currently, the effectiveness of embryo transfer varies from 40 to 60%, and in some cases the process becomes extremely complex, forcing repeated expensive procedures.

-Earlier, a virtual human cell was created in Sirius, which will allow scientists to test their hypotheses without the use of living organisms.
+Earlier, a virtual human cell was created in Sirius, which will allow scientists to test their hypotheses without using living organisms.

 Scientists from NSU have created a powerful AI that works on the principle of the human brain